bret-blackford/Sweden-2019/README.md

 Note: 2017 trip documented at www.sweden.blackford.info and www.travel.blackford.info/Sweden

-site is published at https://bret-blackford.github.io/Sweden-2019/
+site is also published at https://bret-blackford.github.io/Sweden-2019/